lamanihani/Final-Dos/README.md

 # How to Run !?
 1 - download the script

-2 - unzip the file and put him in your Desktop
+2 - unzip the file and put it in your Desktop / Laptop .

 3 - open the terminal and type : cd Desktop/Final-Dos-master